openedx/frontend-app-profile/docs/decisions/0002-build-time-customization-with-npm-aliases.rst

 -------

-Frontend applications created throughout FY2019 contain hardcoded edX brand specific elements such as a the site's header, footer, logo, visual style, and navigational links.
+Frontend applications created throughout FY2019 contain hardcoded edX brand specific elements such as the site's header, footer, logo, visual style, and navigational links.
 This enabled teams to move more quickly in efforts to adopt a micro-frontend architecture to enable more rapid UI innovation in the future.
-There was no easy path for these new applications to be incorporated into the Open edX platform where they would be branded and themed properly.
+There was no easy path for these new applications to be incorporated into the Open edX platform where they need to be branded properly.

 Decision
 --------

-In order to make frontend applications brand agnostic, we will split branded elements into npm packages such as ``frontend-brand`` or ``frontend-component-header``.
+In order to make frontend applications brand agnostic, we will split branded elements into npm packages such as ``frontend-component-header``.
 Frontend applications will expect to find components or other exports according to a defined interface.
 Package interfaces will be defined in the README for each npm package repository.

 .. code-block:: javascript